modern-jenkins-ci/katacoda/docker-hello-world/step1.md

 `docker pull hello-world:latest`{{execute}}

-Equvilant command:
+Equivalent command:

 `docker pull docker.io/hello-world:latest`{{execute}}

+Let's take a look at our docker images:

 `docker images`{{execute}}

-Next lets run that docker image and remove the container once it exits `docker run hello-world:latest`{{execute}}
+Next lets run that docker image:

+`docker run hello-world:latest`{{execute}}

+The `docker ps` command will let us see our container:

 `docker ps`{{execute}}

 Where is it?
 We should have a container.
-Well the `docker ps` command defaults to showing just running containers.
+Well, the `docker ps` command defaults to showing just running containers.
 So we need the -a flag:

 `docker ps -a`{{execute}}

-Next let's build a custom docker image and run it.
+That's it for the first step, next let's build a custom docker image and run it.